Cobase/cobase-pro/README.md

 ## Working demo

 You are welcome to try out CobasePRO in action by going to [demo site](http://cobasepro.arturgajewski.com).
 You are required to register an account in order to log in, but you can enter some dummy email address.
 No verification emails will be sent of any kind.
+If you wish to find out more about this project, head to CobasePRO's [info site](http://cobasepro.com).

 ## IRC